Share This Article!

 Doi Pha Tang

-Located just 30km north of Phu Chi Fa is the small Chinese settlement of Ban Pha Tang.
-Be sure to stop here for the local delicacy of stewed pork and steamed buns.
-The restaurant offers a fantastic view over the mountains.
+Doi Pha Tang is located 30km north of Phu Chi Fa, nearby the small ethnic Chinese settlement called Ban Pha Tang.
+Be sure to stop by Ban Pha Tang on your way to try out the delicacy – stewed pork and steamed buns.
+The local restaurant offers a fantastic view of the mountains.

 Doi Mae Salong